 In the example above, we have demonstrated how better scheduling leads to a lower rate of readmissions.
 But there is much more the phenomenon can help achieve when automated.
 Most hospitals still use a manual scheduling approach that is laborious and time-consuming.
 Besides, you must have staff dedicate their time to complete the task.
 Finally, when humans are involved, a chance of human error arises.

 With the arrival of automation, scheduling services do not need to be manual and laborious.
-Healthtech automation systems combine the power of automation software coupled with EHRs.
-On the part of patients, automation improves communication with healthcare providers.
+Healthtech automation systems combine the power of automation software with EHRs.
+On the part of patients, automation in healthcare improves communication with healthcare providers.
 Often, people forget their appointment dates, which leads to patients missing their appointments.

 Respectively, the software is programmed to deliver automated notifications through different communication channels.
 That ensures patients will attend their appointments.
 Besides, mHealth scheduling software can help deliver scheduling opportunities to remote areas.